x

 Tyron Peak trail junction.

-The PCT route South of here is bringing us up to and over the saddle on the East side of Tyron Peak, where the gentle side of the mountain offers the easiest access to the peak.
+The PCT route South of here is bringing us up to and over the saddle on the East side of Tyron Peak, where the gentle side of the mountain offers us the easiest access to the peak.

 top of page

-South to the High Point of the trail crossing Tyron Peak
+High Point of the Trail

 An easy climb to the top